MM026184/CourseProject/README.md

 At runtime, if the script's ```reload_data``` variable is set to ```False```, the script will reload ```president_norm_stock_ts``` and ```gore_bush_nyt_ts``` from disk in O(1) time.
 If set to ```True```, functions ```build_datasets()``` and ```parse_nyt_corpus_for_gore_bush()``` will get called and rebuild these datasets from a .csv file and the NYT corpus for XML documents, respectively.
 Since the NYT dataset was too large, it was not uploaded to this repository.
 Therefore, setting this variable to ```True``` is not recommended.

 Additionally, if the script's ```build_new_corpus``` variable is set to ```False```, it will reload all of the other remaining objects from disk in O(1) time.
-If set to ```True```, it will rebuild all of the other objects by rebuilding the collection, the gensim dictionary, and the gensim corpus.
+If set to ```True```, it will rebuild all of the other objects by rebuilding the collection, the [gensim dictionary](https://radimrehurek.com/gensim/corpora/dictionary.html), and the gensim corpus (which is the object passed to the [LdaModel()](https://radimrehurek.com/gensim/models/ldamodel.html) for its  ```corpus``` parameter.
 It will then reperform the Word-level Causality Analysis from 4.2.2, storing the result per gensim dictionary word ID in a dictionary for quick lookup during ITMTF iterations.

 The following 4 parameters are then set and ITMTF iterations are started by calling the ```ITMTF()``` recursive function.
 ```